 But the 2013 effort was frought with questions from council members.

 Gabbert should be eligible for bonus, councilman says

 Councilman Tom Riche, a supporter of the overall model, said excluding Gabbert from the pool reeks of inequality.

 "My objection to both these ordinances is the village manager has been excluded and targeted to not participate in this," he said.
 "I think this ordinance, specifically 3365, fails the fairness test and I think if we're going to tie this across the board all employees should be included in it."

-Gabbert had not been included in the previous incentive program ordinances, but did receive a large salary increase of about $20,000 in 2011.
+Gabbert had not been included in the previous incentive program ordinances, but did in 2011.

 Impact of salary changes needs to be seen

 The concerns Riche had over the ordinances ran a stark contrast to that of Deputy Mayor Albert Pucciarelli.